Campaign for Resilience

 - NSC Client

 Currently, 56% of NSC’s funding originates with federal government grants and contracts to provide services for refugees and immigrants.
 These services include resettling refugees, helping refugees secure employment, connecting them with appropriate physical and behavioral healthcare to address injuries resulting from war or ethnic violence, and assisting survivors of torture and ritual mutilation.
-Due to the integrated nature of our core services, the sudden and significant changes to resettlement, which continue to evolve given a seemingly unending battle in federal and district courts, will ripple throughout the entire agency with unforeseeable impact on a range of program areas against the background of the greatest humanitarian crisis since World War II.
-While the courts continue to battle, the United States Refugee Resettlement Program will likely accept half the number of refugees from the which was budgeted, and a moratorium on arrivals could still be on the horizon.
+Due to the integrated nature of our core services, the sudden and significant changes to resettlement that we are beginning to experience will ripple throughout the entire agency with unforeseeable impact on a range of program areas against the background of the greatest humanitarian crisis since World War II.
+Since January, we have received conflicting messages from the federal government about whether refugees would be arriving and if so, when.
+We’ve been forced to reduce staff capacity only to be told later that a limited number of refugees would, in fact, be arriving.
+Though we now know that the Supreme Court has upheld the stays on the injunctions on the “travel ban” and refugee resettlement, we are still uncertain about the full impact of this ruling and how many refugees will be resettled, given the added uncertainty regarding what qualifies as a “bona fide relationship.”
 Conversely, we have seen a 300% increase in legal consults, leading to the challenge of maintaining high-quality and low-cost services to all who need to access these services.

-The main goal for the Campaign for Resilience is to carry NSC and its clients through abrupt changes in policy and the attendant impacts.
-Our Year 1 goal funds scaled-back Refugee & Community Integration and Health & Wellness programs through December 2017 in the event of a sudden disruption in funding.
-If there is a partial pause in place for refugee resettlement, this phase would enable NSC to continue offering needed services to those refugees who have already arrived here in Philadelphia.
-The total cost for this phase, based on contingency financial planning, is $320,000.
+The main goal for the Campaign for Resilience is to carry NSC and its clients through abrupt changes in policy and the attendant impacts, and to have, at the ready, rapid-response funds to keep programs afloat if needed in our core areas.
+The funds from this Campaign will enable NSC to continue offering needed services to those refugees who have already arrived here in Philadelphia despite a pause on resettlement and associated funding.
+Our 2017 goal, based on contingency financial planning which provides NSC with the ability to carry a skeleton staff in refugee resettlement and attendant programs, is $320,000.

-These funds will be temporarily restricted and used to float programs until the stability of funding is ensured and the agency can readjust to the new operating environment.
-Any funds unused during this time will be rolled into NSC’s restricted reserves to protect the agency in the long term.
+* Any funds unused during this time will be rolled into NSC’s temporarily restricted reserves to protect the agency in the long term.